wte4j/wte4j/README.md

 What is wte4j?
 --------------
 The word template engine for java (wte4j) is a Spring-component to generate Open XML documents from a template.
-As a template one can use .docx or .dotx files with content-controls used by Microsoft Word as a placeholder for the dynamic content.
+As a template one can use .docx or .dotx files with content-controls used by Microsoft Word as placeholders for the dynamic content.